Neoteroi/BlackSheep-Docs/docs/cli.md

 to bootstrap new projects using templates, inspired by similar CLIs of popular front-end web frameworks.

-This page describes the CLI in details, covering the following subjects:
+This page describes the CLI in detail, covering the following subjects:

 - [X] How to install the `blacksheep-cli`.
 - [X] How to use its help.